- Male or female subjects aged 18 years or older at the time of enrollment.

 - Subjects with active AIDS related illness, including opportunistic infections or

-- Evidence of current illicit substance and/or alcohol abuse, that in the investigator's
+- Evidence of current illicit substance and/or alcohol abuse, that in the

-evaluation of the study objectives..
+interferes with the evaluation of the study objectives..

 - Receipt of any licensed or experimental pneumococcal conjugate vaccine prior to